GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77list.rst

     when creating the original MGD77 file from which the MGD77+ file derives (the option has no effect on plain MGD77 ASCII files).
     Append **m** or **e** to limit the option to the MGD77 or extended columns set only [Default applies to both].
+Note that record-based E77 flags (MGD77+ format only) are not considered systematic corrections.
+    Instead, the application of these bit-flags can be controlled via the : (colon) modifier to OPT(F).

 .. _-V: